-When debating about modern firearms, the ARP gun cannot (and should not) be left out.
+When debating about modern firearms, the AR-15 (ARP gun) cannot (and should not) be left out.
 This gun easily stands out in the category of powerful yet compact munitions.
-Classified as a “handgun” according to the definition (30) (A) of the 18 U.S. Code § 921, ARPs are very popular in the field of hunting, and tactical shooting, as well as in the military ranks.
+Classified as a “handgun” according to the definition (30) (A) of the 18 U.S. Code § 921, ARPs are very popular in the field of hunting, tactical shooting, as well as in the military ranks.
 This blog covers the specifics of ARP guns, their features, uses, and other unique aspects that differentiate them from other firearms.

 What is an ARP Gun?